Vyral/base-template/_posts/2020-01-14-your-2020-market-update.md

 {% include pullquote.html %}

-From the buyer’s perspective, this year rates are lower than last January.
+From the buyer’s perspective, this year's rates are lower than last January.
 If you were buying a $300,000 house last year, you could buy a $360,000 house this year with the same payment\!

 **If you’re thinking about making a move, it’s an exceptional year to do so.** Interest rates are excellent.&nbsp;